 Employee advocacy programs that achieve the most success are those with leadership buy-in.
 Creating the right environment is key to increasing and maintaining higher user adoption rates.

 Establishing policies and guidelines for employee advocacy is important, not just for risk mitigation, but also to enhance program buy-in.
 Guidelines commonly outline approaches to content creation, sourcing, and sharing.
 Posting work content on personal social media accounts can be intimidating for some employees so organizations will need to instill confidence.

 Instill confidence by training employees how to best use social media and how to post for business.
 For example, Nationwide used reverse mentoring to train senior executives on the benefits and use of social media.

 As with any other marketing program, employee advocacy requires measurement and objective evaluation.
 According to a management survey, most companies do not measure the effectiveness of programs as a Key Performance Indicator.
 Indeed, over a quarter of them (28%) are unaware of any measurement.
 In order to ensure success, employee advocacy metrics and attribution need to be set-up.

-Martech – like marketing automation software – streamline processes and enable more robust metrics tracking.
+Marketing technology such as marketing automation, analytics or report can streamline processes and enable more robust metrics tracking.
 When looking for an employee advocacy software it is important to consider the following: